cnzhikai/cnzhikai.github.io_important/pages/Courses/writing_in_the_sciences.md

 folder: courses
 ---

-## Principles of Effective Writing
+# Principles of Effective Writing

-### Cut the clutter

-> *I have only made this letter rather long because I have not had time to make it shorter.” (“Je n'aifait celle-ciplus longue queparcequeje n'aipas eule loisirde la faire plus courte.”)*
->
-> -- Lettresprovinciales, 16, Dec.14,1656

-#### Tips to cut the clutters
+## Tips to Cut the clutters

-- Avoid dead weight words and phrases
+### Avoid dead weight words and phrases

 - As it is well known
 - As it has been shown
 - It can be regarded that
 - It should be emphasized that

-- Avoid empty words and phases
+### Avoid empty words and phases

 - basic tenets of
 - methodologic

-> *EXAMPLE*
->
+>>EXAMPLE

-> This paper reviews the basic principles of cancer biology study design.
+>This paper reviews the basic principles of cancer biology study design.

->
-> This paper reviews cancer biology study design
+>This paper reviews cancer biology study design.

-- Don't Use long words or phases that could be short
+### Don't Use long words or phases that could be short

 - are of the same opinion -> agree
 - Due to the fact that -> because
 - have an effect on -> affect
 - based on the assumption that -> if

-- Avoid unnecessary jargon and acronyms
+### Avoid unnecessary jargon and acronyms

 - miR -> microRNA
 - muscular and cardiorespiratory performance -> fitness

-> *EXAMPLE*
+>>EXAMPLE
 >
-> Dysregulation of physiologic microRNA (miR) activity has been shown to play an important role in tumor initiation and progression, including gliomagenesis.
+>Dysregulation of physiologic microRNA (miR) activity has been shown to play an important role in tumor initiation and progression, including gliomagenesis.
 Therefore, molecular species that can regulate miR activity on their target RNAs without affecting the expression of relevant mature miRs may play equally relevant roles in cancer.
 >
 >Changes in microRNA expression play a role in cancer, including glioma.
 Therefore, events that disrupt microRNAsfrom binding to their target RNAsmay also promote cancer.
 >
 >Comment: It is unnecessary to use miR to represent microRNA because it is not a key jargon throughout passages, and it makes readers harder to read.

-- Avoid uncessary repetitive words or phrases
+### Avoid uncessary repetitive words or phrases

-> *EXAMPLE*
+>>EXAMPLE
 >
-> A robust cell-mediated immune response is necessary, and deficiency in this response predisposes an individual towards active TB.
+>A robust cell-mediated immune response is necessary, and deficiency in this response predisposes an individual towards active TB.
 >
 >Deficiency in T-cell-mediated immune response predisposes an individual to active TB.
 >
->Comment: Unnessary repetition will make sentence long and boring, try to avoid repetition.
+>Comment: Unnessary repetition will make sentence long and boring, try to avoid repetition.*

-- Some adverbs can be released
+### Some adverbs can be released

 - very, really, quite, basically, ...

-- Eliminate negatives
+### Eliminate negatives

-> *EXAMPLE*
+>>EXAMPLE
 >
-> She did not want to perform the experiment incorrectly.
+>She did not want to perform the experiment incorrectly.
 >
-> She wanted to perform the experiment correctly.
+>She wanted to perform the experiment correctly.
 >
 >Comment: Eliminating negatives enables readers better understand.

-- Eliminate superfluous uses of "there are/there is"
+### Eliminate superfluous uses of "there are/there is"

-> *EXAMPLE*
+>>EXAMPLE
 >
-> There was a long line of bacteria on the plate.
+>There was a long line of bacteria on the plate.
 >
-> Bacteria lined the plate.
+>Bacteria lined the plate.

-### Use the active voice
+## Use the active voice

-### Write with verbs
+## Write with verbs

-## From Punctuation to Paragraph
+# From Punctuation to Paragraph

-### Use punction to vary sentence structure
+## Use punction to vary sentence structure

-### Parallelism
+## Parallelism

-### Build up paragraphs
+## Build up paragraphs

-### Few more tips
+## Few more tips

-## Writing Process
+# Writing Process

-### Pre-writing step
+## Pre-writing step

-### Writing in the first draft
+## Writing in the first draft

-### Revision
+## Revision

-### Checklist for the final draft
+## Checklist for the final draft